ChristopherBrum/Networking/http/intro_to_http.md

 ### Making Requests

+The most important components to understand about an HTTP request are:

+- HTTP method
+- path
+- headers
+- message body (for POST requests)

+---

 When using a web browser, the URL is typed in the address bar.

 - This URL is used to: